bookcars/bookcars.github.io/README.md

 ## About

-[BookCars](https://github.com/aelassas/bookcars) is a modern car rental platform offering a web frontend, native mobile apps (Android and iOS), and an admin panel.
+[BookCars](https://github.com/aelassas/bookcars) is a car rental platform offering a web frontend, native mobile apps (Android and iOS), and a powerful admin panel.

 This repository contains the source code for the [BookCars](https://bookcars.github.io/) official landing page — a presentation site for the platform, not the platform itself.